 PROKERA is a safe, effective treatment provided by a tissue bank regulated by the FDA.
 The tissue has passed many quality control tests before it is provided to your doctor.

 Is PROKERA comfortable?

 The rings that hold the amniotic membrane in place are slightly thicker than an average contact lens, so they may cause some mild awareness or discomfort in sensitive eyes.
-To aid healing and reduce your eye’s exposure to outside dryness, Dr. Cavanaugh may partially close your eyelid after PROKERA is inserted by using tape or temporary sutures.
+To aid healing and reduce your eye’s exposure to outside dryness, Dr. Cavanaugh may partially close your eyelid using tape or temporary sutures.